jaloveeye/listo-web/README.md

 # Listo Legal Documents

-This repository contains the legal documents for the Listo app, including Privacy Policy and Terms of Service in both Korean and English.
+This directory contains the legal documents for the Listo app, including Privacy Policy and Terms of Service in both Korean and English.

 ## Structure

 ```
-.
+docs/web/
 ├── index.html              # Language selection page
 ├── ko/                     # Korean documents
 │   ├── privacy_policy.html